guentgia/bsy-lab-proc-II/proc-II-task-1.md

 The command lists all running processes along with their PID, username of the creator, cgroup name and command line arguments for starting the process.

 The options xawf specify the following:
-- x: list all processes when used together with the a option
+- x: list all processes when used together with the _a_ option
 - a: include processes from all users
 - w: wide output format
 - f: full format display

-**Check the configuration for a process called “cron” using “ps” and “grep”.
+**f) Check the configuration for a process called “cron” using “ps” and “grep”.
 Explain both, the configuration for the “cron” and “ps” process, in terms of systemd and cgroup configuration.**

 ```console
 $ ps aux | grep cron